Sri Lanka Army Commando Regiment: Notable Military Operations

-With the commencement of the 4th phase of the Sri Lankan Civil War (often cited as 4th Eelam war), the Commandos and Special Forces were tasked to conduct deep operations to disrupt and deny the freedom of action of LTTE.
-Commandos were able to disorientate the LTTE Leadership by conducting Ambushes and Raids by inflicting attrition on LTTE, thus forcing them to deploy more troops for their rear area security.
+With the commencement of the 4th phase of the Sri Lankan civil war (often cited as 4th Eelam war), the Commandos and Special Forces were tasked to conduct deep operations to disrupt and deny the freedom of action of Liberation Tigers of Tamil Eelam (LTTE).
+Commandos were able to disorientate the LTTE Leadership by conducting ambushes and raids by inflicting attrition on LTTE, thus forcing them to deploy more troops for their rear area security.
 Their operations shaped up the battlefield creating a favorable situation to launch a historical major offensive to liberate Eastern Province from LTTE.

 Long Range Reconnaissance Patrol Missions

-The Long Range Reconnaissance Patrol (LRRP) is a covert operation (black ops) unit of the Sri Lanka Army.
+The Long Range Reconnaissance Patrol (LRRP) is the only black operations unit of the Sri Lanka Army.
 This unit is operated under the Directorate of Military Intelligence of the Army and it is composed of personnel from the Commando Regiment and Special Forces Regiment.

 Operation Thoppigala

-The 3rd Commando Regiment participated in the military offensive which was launched to capture the Thoppigala (Baron's Cap) from LTTE during the period of June/July 2007.
+The 3rd Commando Regiment participated in the military offensive which was launched to capture the Thoppigala (Baron's Cap) from Liberation Tigers of Tamil Eelam (LTTE) during the period of June/July 2007.
 They managed to seize the rocky plateau which had been named by the LTTE as Tora Bora.
 Around 200 LTTE cadres were killed during the entire offensive.